At a Glance

 Consortium for Advanced Studies Abroad (CASA)

-The Brown/CASA Argentina program is offered by the Consortium for Advanced Studies Abroad, which is comprised of 10 leading research universities in the US and abroad.
-CASA member institutions are Brown University, Columbia University, Cornell University, Dartmouth College, Harvard University, Johns Hopkins University, Northwestern University, Trinity College Dublin, The University of Pennsylvania, and Vanderbilt University.
+The Brown/CASA Argentina program is offered by the Consortium for Advanced Studies Abroad, which is comprised of several leading research universities in the US and abroad.
+CASA member institutions are Brown University, Columbia University, Cornell University, Dartmouth College, Harvard University, Johns Hopkins University, Northwestern University, Trinity College Dublin, the University of Melbourne, the University of Pennsylvania, and Vanderbilt University.
 Brown/CASA programs currently are offered in Argentina, Chile, Cuba, and Spain.
 Harvard University is the administering institution for the CASA Argentina Program.

 Upon the students’ arrival, the CASA resident director in Buenos Aires facilitates a week-long orientation to ensure the students’ transition into Argentine culture, both academic and social, is a smooth one, through daily presentations and cultural, practical, and academic-related events.
 The orientation program includes an immersion experience into Argentine language, cultural history, politics, and literature.
 Cultural events are scheduled, such as a Milonga (tango show) and visits to local museums and universities.